 The intensive care unit at POW Hospital has also been moved to a new space within the same hospital minimising disruption for those patients who require the greatest medical support.

 Yes.
-In order to ensure we can provide the best possible care and treatment for patients, and to safely accommodate those patients who are more unwell and require a bed, some patients are being transferred from POW to other hospitals run by our health board.
+In order to ensure we can provide the best possible care and treatment for patients, and to safely accommodate those patients who are more unwell and require a bed, some patients have been transferred from POW to other hospitals run by our health board.

-This means that some services provided from these hospitals need to be moved to other places too.
+This means that some services provided from these hospitals have been moved to other places too.

 We are working hard to minimise disruption to planned (or ‘elective’) surgery.
 However, because we cannot run all of our operating theatres in POW and have fewer beds in which patients can recover, it is necessary to postpone some procedures and tests.